-Extremely randomized trees have been introduced by Pierre Geurts, Damien 2006 "Extremely Ernst and Louis Wehenkel in article randomized trees", the [http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.7485&rep=rep1&type=pdf].
+Extremely randomized introduced Pierre trees have been by Geurts, Damien Ernst and Louis Wehenkel in the article "Extremely randomized trees".
+2006 [http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.7485&rep=rep1&type=pdf].
 The algorithm of growing Extremely randomized trees is similar to Random Trees (Random Forest), but there are two differences:

-- 1. Extremely randomized trees don't apply the bagging procedure to construct the training samples for each tree.
+- 1. Extremely randomized trees don't apply the bagging procedure to construct a set of the training samples for each tree.
 The same input training set is used to train all trees. - 2.
-Extremely randomized trees pick a node split very extremely (both a variable index and variable spliting value are chosen randomly), whereas Random Forest finds the best split (optimal one by variable index and variable spliting value) among random subset of variables.
+Extremely randomized trees pick a node split very extremely (both a variable index and variable splitting value are chosen randomly), whereas Random Forest finds the best split (optimal one by variable index and variable splitting value) among random subset of variables.